Tom Holland's net worth: Check out the Spider-Man star's most expensive assets

 Patek Philippe

 Another brand which Holland swears by is the Genevan-luxury manufacturer Patek Philippe.
 The actor’s growing collection of this brand includes the 40mm Patek Philippe Aquanaut in 18k rose gold.
-The watch’s retail price starts from USD 45,540, while the secondary market value goes beyond a whopping USD 100,000.
+The watch’s retail price starts from USD 45,540 (INR 37 lakh approx.), while the secondary market value goes beyond a whopping USD 100,000 (INR 82 lakh approx.).

-He also owns a white gold Patek Philippe Aquanaut 5168G with a blue dial, which also easily costs around USD 100,000 through third-party sellers.
+He also owns a white gold Patek Philippe Aquanaut 5168G with a blue dial, which also easily costs around USD 100,000 (INR 82 lakh approx.) through third-party sellers.
 Tom’s more recent addition is the Patek Philippe Perpetual Calendar Ref.
 5940R in rose gold, which he flaunted at a premiere of Spider-Man: No Way Home.
-It can easily cost around USD 87,000.
+It can easily cost around USD 87,000 (INR 71 lakh approx.).

 While these brands are Tom’s absolute favourites, he also owns exquisite pieces from Piaget, Baume & Mercier and Tag Heuer.